8ooo8/my-git-aliases/README.md

 # My Git aliases

-This repository shares my **Git aliases** which is a **good fit** into environment that:

-1. **runs code review**, which requires an intensive modification of the old commits
-    1. it allows a quick search, review and rebase of own commits on the current branch
-    1. it provides handy stash aliases to quickly save down the current change for future use, e.g. move the current change to a specific commit, help learn about the huge code base using trial-and-error approach
+The Git operations can be intensive for various reasons, for example,

+1. to deliver quality code, it is suggested to review our working directory before making a commit
+1. the team runs code review and therefore need to frequently modify previous commits
+1. need to review own commits because the code review feedback for one of our commits actually affects the others
+1. distracted by other tasks and hence forget what we have made to the codebases
-1. **needs to search through the commits to find out the reference code/information** to assist the development
+1. need to search for the commits of similar features as a reference for the new feature development, to help avoid mistakenly missing something in our implementation
-    1. it allows a quick search and review of the commits based on either their commit messages or content
+1. too many unknowns with the huge and complex codebases and may need to use stash to temporarily store the code changes made during the PoC or trial-and-error
+1. ...

+Therefore, I have written this [script][config-sh] to set up my Git aliases.
+Yet, this is quite complicated, but the aliases have their patterns to help your memorization and once you get used to them, your productivity will have a nice improvement.

 # Quick start

-_Please note that this script is still frequently updated and not yet come to its final shape._

 1. clone the project
     ```zsh